SEN and ESL

 Special Education Needs (SEN)

-Indus Early Learning Centre, Koramangla prides itself as an inclusive school.
+Indus Early Learning Centre, Koramangala prides itself on being an inclusive school.
 We strive to cater to the diverse needs of students by ensuring that each student gets equitable access to the learning curriculum.

-Specially created worksheets, flash cards, educational games, graded readers and teaching aids, suited to various learning difficulties, are used to promote academic development.
-Students with special needs are supported primarily through remediation, accommodation and with certain exemptions especially during examinations, depending on the severity of the learning difficulty.
+Specially created worksheets, flashcards, educational games, graded readers and teaching aid, suited to various learning difficulties, are used to promote academic development.
+Students with special needs are supported primarily through remediation, accommodation and with certain exemptions especially during learning reviews, depending on the severity of the learning difficulty.

 As a feeder school for one of the best IB schools in the country, the SEN team is dedicated to bringing out the best in each child.
 The SEN team goes by the motto – “All children can learn”.

 Our students come from diverse cultures, religions and creeds.
 They live and study together at a top boarding school.
 They make long lasting friendships which continue way beyond their school years.

 Our school is a place where we value the importance of effective communication within and beyond the classroom.
 Effective communication defines how we think and learn and is a means to achieve a healthy global and local perspective.

 Our ESL teachers are all language teachers.
 Together, they help our students become confident in their English skills, which is the common language used in the school.
 They appreciate that students learn in different ways and therefore use a wide range of teaching methods.

 Students with limited English language receive a combination of ‘pull-out’ and ‘push-in’ learning support, depending on their level of proficiency.
 The IISB ESL support programme promotes academic English proficiency that will enable the integration of ESL students into the mainstream curriculum in no less than two years.
 ESL teachers work in active collaboration with homeroom and other specialist teachers to support them.